 Vaccinations based on Lifestyle – Keeping your pet properly immunized against infectious disease is one of the most important things you can do to insure good health.
-Whether your pet is a couch potato or a social butterfly we can help you determine the best vaccination choice.
+How veterinary medicine views vaccination protocols and standards have changed whether your pet is a couch potato or a social butterfly we can help you determine the best vaccination choice.
 Our thorough physical exam ensures that your pet is healthy and you and your veterinarian will decide which vaccines are necessary based on your pet’s lifestyle.

 Dental Care – Proper dental care can prevent painful gum disease and infected teeth.
 Maintaining a healthy mouth can help prolong many pet’s lives since infections of the gums or teeth can be a source of infection to other major organs.
 Our staff recommends routine cleaning, polishing, and treatment of diseased teeth as appropriate for good health maintenance.

 Nutrition – We are concerned about your pet’s wellness and vitality; therefore, we will advise you on proper diet and nutritional needs for your pet.

 Breed Health Assessment – Mohnacky Animal Hospitals incorporates a breed risk software which helps us educate clients on the medical risks that their breed of dog may be prone to develop in its lifetime.
 Along with the client’s participation, our doctors are able to make appropriate recommendations at specific life stages for testing that would allow us to work preferably from a preventative standpoint versus a reactive one.